werf/werf/docs/_includes/reference/cli/werf_render.md

       --release=''
             Use specified Helm release name (default [[ project ]]-[[ env ]] template or
             deploy.helmRelease custom template from werf.yaml or $WERF_RELEASE)
+      --releases-history-max=0
+            Max releases to keep in release storage.
+Can be set by environment variable
+            $WERF_RELEASES_HISTORY_MAX.
+By default werf keeps all releases.
       --repo=''
             Container registry storage address (default $WERF_REPO)
       --repo-container-registry=''